 Breathing Exercises

 Calm your mind and body through focused breathing.
-These research-backed exercises are here to help you reset and re-center.
+These evidence-based exercises help you reset and regain balance.

-Breathing exercises are brief, structured practices designed to balance your nervous system and improve your mood.
-They’re simple, effective, and based on modern research.
+Breathing exercises are short, structured practices that balance your nervous system and improve mood.
+They are simple, effective, and supported by current research.

 Source: Balban et al., 2023; Stanford University